-This move to VR may mark an important step in making the Facebook social media experience more appealing to the next generation of social media users.
+This move to VR will mark an important step in making the Facebook social media experience more appealing to the next generation of social media users.
 Either way, it is an ambitious effort to bring something that was once confined to the gaming industry into the hands of the increasingly technologically literate mainstream.

 Having acquired virtual reality technology company ‘Oculus’ in 2014, Mark Zuckerberg has already set himself up with the correct knowledge base and resources to take on this ambitious project.

-The technical nuts and bolts
+The technical nuts and bolts for VR newbies:

 The headset contains the display and optical technology which projects an image of a landscape in front of the user’s eyes, the sensor will change the visuals that are projected as the user’s head turns or moves, and the controller enables one to gesture and pick up objects in VR.
 When this is paired up with Facebook software, one can interact and connect with other users in VR.

 The user appears as an avatar in VR.
 This avatar can display real time emotions such as frowning and laughing.
 This is achieved using a camera bolted to the front of a headset, in order to capture facial movements for the lower half of the face, and strain gauges inside the foam liner of the rift to capture the movements from the upper half of the face.
-Facebook users can interact with each other in a lifelike manner whilst visiting the surface of Mars for a meeting, or travelling underwater via livestreams.
+Facebook users can interact with each other in a lifelike manner whilst visiting the surface of Mars for a meeting or travelling underwater via live streams.

-Beyond a social media use, VR holds great potential.
+Beyond social media use, VR holds great potential.
 Lucasfilm has raised funding to produce an animated virtual reality film; a research team at Brown University, have re-created a temple site in Jordan, enabling them to study this in detail from a distance; and Google is working on Expeditions, a way to send students to places such as the Great Barrier Reef where they can have lessons in marine biology and oceanology.
-To quote Zuckerberg, "we have this space and we can do anything in it."
+To quote Zuckerberg, "we have this space, and we can do anything in it."
 The way that social media and virtual reality will be used in the next decade may bring many positive developments for knowledge sharing and entertainment; this is definitely a space to watch.